adaliszk/valheim-server/chart/README.md

 ## Prerequisites
 * Kubernetes with extensions/v1beta1 available
 * A persistent storage resource and RW access to it
-* [If enabled] Kubernetes StorageClass for dynamic provisioning
+* Kubernetes StorageClass for dynamic provisioning

 ## Configuration